NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

   The tutorial for NEM NanoWallet delegated harvesting can be found [here](https://nemproject.github.io/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html#activation).

   Six (6) hours must pass before you can start harvesting, but enrollment in the Supernode Program can be initiated once you have the delegated private key (available immediately).
-(Please make sure to get the private key from the **delegated** harvesting account, not your main account and not either of the public keys.)

   It's important to understand the difference between Main and Delegated Key Pairs which are used in NEM:
   - Main - Is used to control funds for your account.
 If the main private key will be stolen all funds could be transferred to another account.
 Never expose or share your Main Private Key!
   - Delegated - Is used to control delegated harvesting.
 If the delegated private key will be stolen your funds are safe.
 You'll be also able to change the compromised delegated account linked to your Main account.

-  For NEM node and Servant configuration you should use **Delegated** keys.
+  {% include warning.html content="For NEM node and Servant configuration you should use **Delegated** keys." %}

   To find your delegated private key go to Services -> Delegated Harvesting -> Manage delegated account.
 Choose "Show delegated account keys", and put the password to reveal the delegated private key.

 - **Step 4**: Setup NEM Node.